developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/setup/index.md

 ##### EMDK APIs are now ready to use.

-**Notes**:
+#### Notes
 * A plus sign ("+") can be substituted for a major or minor version number in the dependencies section.
-For example, declaring 'com.symbol:emdk:6.10.+' uses any SDK version from 6.10 and higher.
+For example, declaring `com.symbol:emdk:6.10.+` uses any SDK version from 6.10 and up.
 * The Java version used to compile a project is based on the `compileSdkVersion` selected for the project.
 Different versions of Android support different versions of Java.
 If necessary, the default Java version can be overridden.
 [Learn more](https://developer.android.com/studio/intro/studio-config#jdk).

 -----